8 min read

 We do NOT engage with trolls on Bluesky, we BLOCK them.
 If YOU engage with trolls, it might get YOU blocked because you’re increasing their visibility.

-We END their visibility and they fuck off the site.
-It’s great, because the right-wing bad actors really, really hate it.
+We END visibility for trolls and they fuck off the site.
+It’s great, because the right-wing bad actors really, really hate that.

 Swearing?
 Fuck yeah!
-It’s a really chill place so don’t worry about beaking off and having fun, but don’t be surprised if you get blocked by a few people too — it’s such a low trigger point for some, but who cares?
+It’s a chill place so don’t worry about beaking off and having fun, but don’t be surprised if you get blocked by people too.
+Some have low trigger point, but who cares?
 Just do your thing and live your life.

 Alt Text